 - Students expected to right-click tiles or find navigation on the project tile in order to archive it.

-All of the UX and UI designs are responsive designs with different elements that respond differently when viewed on devices of different sizes.
-In the web, I used 12 columns for the large screen, 8 columns for tablet size, and 4 columns for phone size.
-The column width is 72px in a large desktop which the content width is 1128px, 48px for the large tablet which the content width is 840px, and 72px for the medium phone which content size is 336px.
+All of the user interface designs are responsive to different screen sizes.
+In the web, I used 12 columns grid for the large screen, 8 columns grid for tablet size, and 4 columns grid for phone size.
+The one-column grid width is 72px in a large desktop and overall 12 column width is 1128px; For large tablet, 48px is one column grid width, and 8 column width in total is 840px; For medium phone size, one-column grid width is 72px, the 4 columns grid size is 336px.